How to Start Homeschooling

 After dinner, I review school work, verify it’s done (and done correctly), and maybe study a foreign language or any other subject we missed earlier in the day.

-Because I work full-time during the day, we use evening hours and even some weekends if needed to complete schoolwork (weekend work is usually because the kids didn’t stay focused and complete assignments each day).
+Because I work full-time during the day, we use evening hours and even some weekends if needed to complete schoolwork (weekend work is usually because the kids don’t stay focused and complete assignments each day).

 Remember, just because your child spends 7 hours a day at school, they are not receiving 7 hours a day of instruction each day.
-They are going to lunch, they have recess, they have bathroom breaks, they go to assembly, they have fire drills, and many other distractions during the day.
+They go to lunch, they have recess, they have bathroom breaks, they go to assembly, they have fire drills, and many other distractions during the day.
 Focused learning time is probably only 2-3 hours per day (think about it).
 In my experience, you will find most learning and subjects can be completed in 2-3 hours per day except high school grades which need more time.

 Once your children have finished their assignments for the day, give them the freedom to learn things that interest them.
 My kids will share all types of interesting facts with me.
 Or if they ask me a question like, “Mom, how do you …..?”
-I usually suggest, why don’t you research that (on the Internet or in a book) and tell me more about it.
+I usually suggest, why don’t you research that (on the Internet or in a book) and tell me more about it?
 It’s always interesting what they learn on their own.

 Be clear about weekly assignments

-While I do not tell my kids Language Arts time is at 8:00 am and Math is at 9:00 am, I do give them clearly defined weekly assignments on their weekly agenda.
+While I do not tell my kids Language Arts time is at 8:00 am, and Math is at 9:00 am, I do give them clearly defined weekly assignments on their weekly agenda.

 Weekly assignments are broken down into daily assignments so the overall work is manageable for them.
 If your school is providing the assignments, you could create a weekly agenda from the school assignments.

-Have a set area for school work
+Have a set area for schoolwork

-Having a clearly defined place for school work helps your child know it’s time to focus on school work.
+Having a clearly defined place for schoolwork helps your child know it’s time to focus on schoolwork.
 It will also help you keep papers and assignments more organized because books and papers will not be all over your house.

-Nothing is more frustrating than when you cannot find a schoolbook or assignment and you know it’s in your house.
+Nothing is more frustrating than when you cannot find a schoolbook or assignment, and you know it’s in your house.
 I notice when the kids start taking their books out of the “school areas” in our house that is when the books get misplaced and lost even in our house.

 If you lose a homeschool book or assignment, try to retrace the last place it was used.
 Most likely that’s where you will find it.

-When schoolwork is done, neatly stack up all books, organize paper assignments and submit online work.
+When schoolwork is done, neatly stack up all books, organize paper assignments, and submit online work.
 Keeping school work and books organized will reduce your stress.

 Get dressed every day